changsoul/wudaosoft-weixin-sdk/README.md

 }
 ```

-Then you can use the weixin API.
+Then you can use the Weixin Official API.
 ```java
 package com.example.service;